 Figure 2 – An example flexible Tile partition

 In order to virtually support such a tile structure, one may specify tile partition shown to the right in Figure 2.
 However, that tile structure contains a lot more tile boundaries which harms compression efficiency and may cause unnecessary tiling artifacts.
 Also, if the tiles are to be completely spatially independent, HEVC only allows for either enabling or disabling in-loop filtering dependencies for all tile boundaries of a picture.
 Therefore, a lot of unnecessary in-loop filtering restrictions may occur.

+Figure 3 shows a CMP partitioning example from section 2.5 of JVET-K0300-v1.
+The JVET-K0300-v1 document reports that the example is included into clauses D.6.3 and D.6.4 of OMAF and adopted in the VR Industry Forum Guidelines.
+This and other 360 video streaming solutions use segments of different resolution which results in a mix of tiles and slices.
+Slices are more expensive in terms of bit cost which makes the proposed flexible tile design more efficient compared to HEVC for this use-case.
+Also, we believe that it is cleaner to use tiles as the only partition tool instead of tiles and slices in combination.
+Furthermore, re-arranging tiles is less complex than re-arranging slices since slice re-arranging requires rewriting each slice header whereas tiles only require byte pointer updates in a single slice header.
+The example in Figure 3 requires 18 HEVC slices while in this proposal it can be done with a single slice per picture.

+Figure 3 – Example MCTS-based RWMR viewport-dependent 360° streaming

 Proposal

 We propose flexible tiles for VVC where rectangular shaped tiles of varying sizes are supported.
 For example, the example shown to the left in Figure 2 can be supported by the proposal.